Stranger (Marvel Comics)

-The Stranger is a fictional character appearing in American comic books published by Marvel Comics.
+The Stranger is a character appearing in American comic books published by Marvel Comics.
+The character is a cosmic entity and principally a scientist and surveyor of worlds, first visiting Earth out of curiosity.

 Publication history

 The Stranger first appeared in X-Men #11 (May 1965) and was created by Stan Lee and Jack Kirby.

 Fictional character biography

-The character is a cosmic entity and principally a scientist and surveyor of worlds, first visiting Earth out of curiosity.
-After an encounter with the X-Men and Brotherhood of Mutants, who first think he is a powerful mutant, the entity departs, taking the supervillain Magneto and his servant Toad off-world for further study after encasing them in cocoons.
-The same title depicts Magneto's escape and return to Earth using a spaceship he repairs when the Stranger leaves the planet, leaving Toad behind.
-However, the Stranger recaptures the villain after Professor X telepathically alerts him.
+The Stranger is a cosmic entity who arrived on Earth for research purposes.
+After an encounter with the X-Men and Brotherhood of Mutants, the Stranger departs, taking Magneto and Toad with him for study.
+Magneto escapes and returns to Earth, leaving Toad behind.

-The Stranger reappears in the title Tales to Astonish, becoming convinced that mankind is dangerous and sets out to destroy the Earth using the Hulk, allowing a better race of humanity to take over.
-He transports to Earth a machine that increases his mental power over the Hulk.
+The Stranger reappears in the title Tales to Astonish, becoming convinced that mankind is dangerous and intending to destroy Earth using the Hulk.
 However, he is dissuaded by Hulk's alter ego, Bruce Banner.
 The Stranger takes the supervillain Abomination into space with him, believing him to be truly evil.
-In the title the Silver Surfer, the Stranger again attempts to destroy the Earth, on this occasion using a powerful "Null-Life" bomb.
+In the title Silver Surfer, the Stranger again attempts to destroy the Earth, on this occasion using a powerful "Null-Life" bomb.
 After a battle with the Silver Surfer and learning that a human scientist sacrificed himself to defuse the bomb, the Stranger retreats.

 In the title Fantastic Four the Stranger aids the superhero team against the entity the Overmind, and watches as Thor battles the Abomination.
-The title The Avengers features a story in which the Toad impersonates the Stranger and battles the superhero team.
+The title The Avengers features a story in which Toad impersonates the Stranger and battles the superhero team.
 The true Stranger encounters the Kree warrior Captain Marvel in the title of the same name, and in Marvel Team-Up encounters the hero Spider-Man when trying to obtain the Soul Gem from Adam Warlock.